bellenuit/sql-notebook/README.md

 The data has to be prepared in a table.
 Set the first column to the category and the following to the values.

 To get the data, use the table command.
 It has the syntax (tablename) 1 table when the first column is a category, (tablename) 0 table when the first column is also a number.
 The result in the stack is an array of rows which are arrays of column values.

-$The script has one installed fonts you can use: TGL017.
+The script has one installed fonts you can use: TGL017.

 ## JavaScript code